 In addition to limited numbers of well paid and willing volunteers, both local and from across Europe, thousands of “forced labourers” from German occupied territories had been brought to the Channel Islands, together with “slave” labourers, consisting mainly of Russian POWs and civilians, against their will.
 The latter were generally brutally treated, starved and beaten by their overseers in Organisation Todt, and many attempted to escape with varying degrees of success.
 But by late 1943 and 1944, the vast labour force had been withdrawn to work on other projects around Europe, and the building work effectively ceased in the Channel Islands.

 The complexes that we will visit include examples of some very different types of German bunker.
 It has to be remembered that bunkers were generally built to fixed patterns and so it is common to find the same type of bunkers built to exactly the same dimensions and layout.
-We will see some “pattern” bunkers, some with minor design alterations, as well as examples of unique custom builds, where the standard design could not be followed or it needed to be adapted to the particular location.
+Our tour aims to visit different types of fortifications (and avoids visiting duplicate “pattern” bunkers) so you experience the diverse variety, as well as seeing how they were all part of a generally well thought out overall plan.

 Our tours of the bunker interiors will be exclusive to Jersey Military Tours guests.
 The bunkers visited are all maintained by the Channel Island Occupation Society, and in most cases the interiors have been extensively restored and scenes recreated to the period of the German Occupation.

 The German Bunker Tour will run as a full day tour on Wednesdays and selected other days between 10:00 and 18:00.
 Check the Calendar for dates.